 Similar to Malhão beach, Almograve is a vast, wild beach with gentle sand dunes and basalt rocks, pounded by the full might of the Atlantic waves.
 Praia de Almograve is protected as part of the national park (earning a Blue Flag status in 2012), but it also offers its visitors the possibility to rest and eat in the nearby town of Almograve.
 The most convenient way to reach Almograve beach from Vila Nova de Milfontes is with a rental car, although adventurers might prefer the fascinating, but challenging, Fishermen’s Trail.

 Town centre street

 Even though it has a population of around 5,000 people, there are many things to do in Vila Nova de Milfontes itself for tourists.
 Here are some suggestions on what to see in Vila Nova de Milfontes.

 St. Clement is a fort built in the 17th century as a deterrent against pirates and North African raiders.
 It dominates Vila Nova’s landscape with its medieval style and its position overlooking the Mira estuary.
 Even though the fort has been turned into an exclusive hotel, it has kept its authentic look and it’s definitely one of the must-see places of Vila Nova de Milfontes.

 Exploring the Mira River

-There is a variety of locations to choose from, ranging from safe, calm waters of the Mira River, to more challenging waters of Furnas beach.
+There is a variety of locations to choose from, ranging from the safe, calm waters of the Mira River, to the more challenging waters of Furnas beach.